-US stock indexes waver as banks fall
+S&P 500 dips, on pace for just its third loss in 3 weeks

 Expectations are low for the market in general, and analysts are expecting S&P 500 companies in upcoming weeks to report the first drop in earnings in nearly three years.

-Still, stocks have enjoyed a hot start to the year as pessimism about the U.S. economy’s chances of avoiding recession has eased, and the Federal Reserve’s decision to hold steady on interest rates.
-The S&P 500 remains just 1% off its record high set in September.
+Still, stocks have enjoyed a hot start to the year after the Federal Reserve said it may not raise interest rates at all in 2019.
+The S&P 500 is just 1.2% below its record set in September, and other indexes are also close to their highs.

 Optimism has grown that the U.S. and China can resolve their trade dispute.
 U.S. Treasury Secretary Steven Mnuchin said Saturday that the world’s two largest economies were moving closer to an agreement.
+And pessimism about the economy’s prospects has eased a bit.

 Treasury yields, which tend to move in sync with expectations for the economy, have generally risen in recent weeks.

 BANKING ON MORE: Goldman Sachs reported stronger profit for the first quarter than Wall Street expected, but lighter trading activity during the first three months of the year meant that its revenue fell short of analysts’ estimates.
-Its shares sank 2.1%.
+Its shares fell 3.1%.

 HAULING: Waste Management jumped to one the biggest gains in the S&P 500 after it said it would buy its smaller rival, Advanced Disposal, for $3 billion.
 It will also assume $1.9 billion of debt in the deal.